e-clawson/my-app-frontend/README.md

 # Getting Started with Create React App

 Hello, World!!!!!
 This is my new frontend woooo!!!!!
+This is my react frontend I hope this merges now

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).